September 27, 2022

 Communities such as GitHub and Stack Overflow not only serve as code repositories but also as a hub for coders.

-These industry communities are more focused than your usual social media platforms and job portals.
 Because here you can showcase skills, work, and experience while collaborating with thousands of other developers around the world.

-Upload your work, join discussion boards, and participate in competitions and code challenges.
+📌Upload your work, join discussion boards, and participate in competitions and code challenges.

 You may catch the attention of someone from top-tier companies who can help you land your dream internship, or sometimes even a permanent job. 🚀

-🟢 Try to solve a real-world problem, no matter how small
+5. Try to solve a real-world problem, no matter how small

 No matter how much theoretical knowledge you may have, nothing beats real-world stakes.

-Try to create a project that can solve a real-world problem.
+📌Try to create a project that can solve a real-world problem.

 It may not be the next Uber or Swiggy.